2022 World's Strongest Man: Heat 3

-This group featured 2020 Champion Oleksii Novikov, 2021 4th place finisher Trey Mitchell, 3 time finalist Adam Bishop, Rob Kearney, rookie Mika Törrö, and Poland's Grzegorz Szymanski, returning to the competition for the first time since 2016, where he made the final.
-In what was the best performing group across all events, Novikov came out on top, returning to the final after missing the 2021 final, and Trey Mitchell won on the stone off, despite Bishop doing more reps than any other group.
+This group featured 2020 Champion Oleksii Novikov, 2021 4th place finisher Trey Mitchell, 3-time finalist Adam Bishop, Rob Kearney, rookie Mika Törrö, and Poland's Grzegorz Szymanski, returning to the competition for the first time since 2016, where he made the final.
+In what was the best performing group across all events, Novikov came out on top, returning to the final after missing the 2021 final.
+Trey Mitchell won the stone off against Adam Bishop.